 Deep Shadow Lines

-With a min. lap of 30mm, the 180mm Profile gives a 150mm effective cover.
+With a min. lap of 30mm, the 180mm high Profiles gives a 150mm effective cover, while 150mm profiles gives 120mm cover.
 A storey rod is always recommended to keep all laps and cover consistent.

 Paint any colour

 Unlike traditional timber weatherboards, fibre cement weatherboards have no LRV restrictions.
 The weatherboard can be painted any colour you wish.

 Shera Weatherboard fixed over a drained cavity has been appraised as an external wall cladding for buildings below 10m